Prem Singh Tamang: Chief Minister of Sikkim

 Golay led the Sikkim Krantikari Morcha to victory in 2019 assembly elections winning 17 out of 32 seats in the legislative assembly which eventually ended the 24-year rule of the Pawan Kumar Chamling led Sikkim Democratic Front.
 On 24 May 2019, SKM spokesperson Jacob Khaling said Golay will head the government in the state however, according to constitutional experts, his conviction under the Prevention of Corruption Act might be a hindrance for him becoming the Chief Minister of Sikkim.

 On 27 May 2019, Golay, who did not contest the legislative assembly polls, was sworn in the 6th Chief Minister of the state of Sikkim.
 Golay won from Poklok-Kamrang in the by-election with 10,811 votes, securing 84% of the total vote share.
+In August 2022, Tamang officially released Know Your India, a book on Indian wisdom authored by Shillong-based researcher Salil Gewali.

 Golay led the Sikkim Krantikari Morcha to victory in 2024 Sikkim Legislative Assembly election winning 31 out of 32 seats with a vote percentage of 58.38%.